nwneisen/mke-docs/content/docs/operations/nvidia-gpu.md

 ## Prerequisites

-Before you can enable NVIDIA GPU support in MKE, you must install the following components on each GPU enabled node:
+Before you can enable NVIDIA GPU support in MKE, you must install the following components on each GPU-enabled node:

 - The device [driver for your GPU](https://www.nvidia.com/en-us/drivers/)
 - [NVIDIA GPU toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)